mesoneer-ag/mesoneer-tls-certificate-watchbot/README.md

 ## TODO

+[ ] Find a way to update the repository, otherwise GitHub Actions will be disabled after 60 days of inactivities.

 [ ] Inform Slack if the workflow fails.
 Hint: use `if: failure()`.

 [ ] Allow the workflow to loop on a configuration file instead of copy-pasting the workflow file for every domain.